MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 Review the number and details of your client devices, including platform (Windows or Mac); operating systems; architectures (32-bit or 64-bit); required languages; and existing versions of Office, Visio, Project, and other Office applications.

-As part of this review, make sure that your client devices meet or exceed the [minimum system requirements for installing Office 365 ProPlus](https://products.office.com/office-resources).
+As part of this review, make sure that your client devices meet or exceed the [minimum system requirements for installing Microsoft 365 Apps](https://products.office.com/office-resources).

 Review the system requirements for your Office server workloads as well.
 For example, Exchange 2007 does not support Outlook 2016.
 For more information, see [Exchange Server Supportability Matrix](https://docs.microsoft.com/exchange/plan-and-deploy/supportability-matrix) and [System Requirements for Office server products](https://products.office.com/office-resources).